rehive/docs/source/includes/_authentication.md

 # Authentication

 The authentication endpoints provide the core for all Rehive access control.
-This inclused such tasks as registrations, login, verification, password changes and lost password retrievals.
+This includes such tasks as registration, login, verification, password changes and lost password retrievals.

 ## Authorization